General

 Type Constraint

+The Type constraint specifies the type of a slot's value.
 The type can be either a primitive or a modeled type.

 In the case of a modeled type, type compatibility is checked along the refinement chain.